Меню:

 Boost.Test also provides specialized checkers for comparison of collections (BOOST_<level>_EQUAL_COLLECTION), and bitwise comparison (BOOST_<level>_BITWISE_EQUAL).

-Comparison of floating-point numbers with standard comparison operators isn't a good idea, because of precision, but Boost.Test provides several macros that solve this task (you need to include additional header file to use them — boost/test/floating_point_comparison.hpp): BOOST_<level>_CLOSE, BOOST_<level>_CLOSE_FRACTION, and BOOST_<level>_SMALL.
+Comparison of floating-point numbers with standard comparison operators isn't a good idea (because of precision), but Boost.Test provides several macros that solve this task (you need to include additional header file to use them: boost/test/floating_point_comparison.hpp): BOOST_<level>_CLOSE, BOOST_<level>_CLOSE_FRACTION, and BOOST_<level>_SMALL.

-Another task, that automated by Boost.Test is testing of output results.
-This functionality could be used to check work of << operator, or similar things.
-Boost.Test provides special output class, compatible to std::ostream, and you can output data to it, and then explicitly get access to its content.
-But you can also create a file with "desired output" and use data from this file to compare against code, output to test output stream.
+Another task, automated by Boost.Test is testing of output results.
+This functionality could be used to check functionality of << operator, or similar things.
+Boost.Test provides special output class, compatible to std::ostream, and you can output data to it, and explicitly get access to its content.
+You can also create a file with "desired output", and use data from this file to compare against output produced by your code.

 In some cases, it could be also useful to get checkpoints, where test case was in normal state.
 Boost.Test provides 2 macros for this task: